Distributed Online Private Learning of Convex Nondecomposable Objectives: Preliminaries

 \end{definition}

-Sensitivity indicates the maximum impact that changing any single coordinate of data in the dataset will have on the query results, and serves a critical role in identifying how much noise needs to be added to ensure a certain privacy level.
+Sensitivity indicates the maximum impact that changing any single coordinate of data in the dataset will have on the query results, and serves a critical role in identifying the amount of noise for a certain privacy level. \begin{remark} A common way for algorithms to achieve differential privacy in distributed optimization is to inject Laplace noise to the exchanged messages \cite{Zhu2018,Lv2021,Xiong2020,Han2021} or to the objective function \cite{Nozari2018}.
+In DPSDA-C and DPSDA-PS, the exchanged messages are $\left\{ \mathbf{z}_i\left( t \right) \right\} _{t=1}^{T}$, thus deriving \eqref{e18} below.
+Moreover, from Definition 3, a larger sensitivity means injecting more Laplace noise.
+Thus, we can bound the sensitivity $\Delta \left( t \right)$ to identify the amount of the Laplace noise to ensure certain differential privacy. \end{remark}